blangel/leafy/README.md

 ### Self Custody

-Self custody means the user financially owning bitcoin also owns the responsibility of the bitcoin's encumbrance.
+Self custody is the process and tools allowing a user to solely control the responsibility of securing the bitcoin encumbrance for the bitcoin the user financially owns.
 Typically, bitcoin is encumbered via a locking script which solely requires the possession of a private key.
 Often self-custody is synonymous with possession of a private key.
-However, bitcoin can be encumbered in simpler as well as more complicated ways than a single or set of private key(s).
-To be self-custodial the user must take responsibility for the full encumbrance (be it private keys, preimages, etc) of their bitcoin.
+However, bitcoin can be encumbered in simpler as well as more complicated ways than a single private key (e.g. set of private keys, preimages, etc).
+To be self-custodial the user must take responsibility for the full encumbrance of their bitcoin.

 ### Self Sovereign